-Joffrey, by Douglas Wheatley, as depicted in The World of Ice and Fire
+Joffrey in childhood, by Douglas Wheatley, as depicted in The World of Ice & Fire.

 |Died||In 130 AC, at Flea Bottom|

 Laenor Velaryon (officially)|

 Fire & Blood (mentioned)

 Appearance and Character